Was the Ark taken by a Judean princess to Ireland?

 What is the Hill of Tara?

-There is a claim that the Ark of the Covenant is hidden underneath the Hill of Tara.
-The Hill of Tara is documented in the 11th-century text ‘The Book of Invasions’ as the seat of the high kings of Ireland.
-On top of the hill was something called The Lia Fáil that was served as the coronation stone also known as the Coronation Stone of Tara.
-According to the legend all of the kings of Ireland were crowned on the stone until 500 AD.
+There is a claim that the Ark of the Covenant is hidden beneath the Hill of Tara.
+The Hill of Tara is described in the 11th-century text The Book of Invasions as the seat of the High Kings of Ireland.
+On top of the hill stood the Lia Fáil, the coronation stone of Tara.
+According to legend, all the kings of Ireland were crowned upon this stone until around 500 AD.

 If she was Zedekiah’s daughter, did she take the Ark of the Covenant with her?